vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 nidis): are six, spoken of as pāta speak of the truly vir

 lotuses (padma) viz.
-Adhira tous man as brāhmaṇa 1005. or Mūlādhāra, Svadhisthana, Bühler, a. of Indian Paleogra- Manipura, Apāhata, Visuddha,
+Adhira tous man as brāhmaṇa 1005. or Mūlādhāra, Svadhisthana, Būhler, a. of Indian Paleogra- Manipura, Apāhata, Visuddha,

 phy, 701, 817n, 873, 900.